Plantar Fascia Injury: Symptoms, Recovery, and Self-Treatment (My 6-Month Experience)

 After two months of the injury, I seriously considered visiting a physiatrist.
 The pain did not decrease significantly, which put me in an awkward situation.
 When I went to the physiatrist, I received a recommendation to undergo Shockwave therapy to stimulate the plantar fascia.
 After my research, I saw that this does not mean that it will help all the way.

-In the meantime, I also discovered patches based on hot pepper.
+In the meantime, I also discovered patches based on hot pepper (capsaicin).
 They are primarily used for neck pain, but they helped me with my heel when I had to walk for a long time or run.
 This patch hangs like a gel strip that you put on the heel and then put on socks.
 The patch does not interfere with moving.
 It works by warming the area.
 I was surprised by the effect after I got up an hour after sitting and expected pain in the heel.

 Another solution is to get a shoe insole.
 You can go to the Rudo store, where they will measure you and make insoles according to your feet.
 The third solution that I read on the Internet is to create support for the part of the foot that is under stress.
-Whichever solution you choose, it is very important to address the plantar fasciitis problem so that it does not turn into a more serious problem.
+Whichever solution you choose, it is very important to address the plantar fascia injury problem so that it does not turn into a more serious problem.
 You can go to the doctor for therapy.
 Eventually, you will only need patience and dedication to carry out independent treatment.

 Even after six months of recovery, I still feel a slight pain in the lower part of the heel after hilly terrain.
 The difference now is that I need a few hours of rest for recovery, even without therapy.
 This means that the plantar fascia is in the process of regeneration.